alexbocharov/xml-toolkit/README.md

-# AB Toolkit for .NET
+# XML Toolkit

-AB Toolkit is a collection of useful tools for all .NET developers, designed to enhance productivity and streamline development tasks.
+The XML Toolkit is a collection of useful tools for XML serialization and deserialization in .NET.

 ## License